kevintruong/til/Synchronization/Synchronization,-Part-8:-Ring-Buffer-Example.md

 ```

 ### Analysis
-* The initial value of s2 is 0.
+-The initial value of s2 is 0.
 Thus enqueue will block on the first call to sem_wait even though the buffer is empty!
-* The initial value of s1 is 16.
+-The initial value of s1 is 16.
 Thus dequeue will not block on the first call to sem_wait even though the buffer is empty - oops Underflow!
 The dequeue method will return invalid data.
-* The code does not satisfy Mutual Exclusion; two threads can modify `in` or `out` at the same time!
+-The code does not satisfy Mutual Exclusion; two threads can modify `in` or `out` at the same time!
 The code appears to use  mutex lock.
 Unfortunately the lock was never initialized with `pthread_mutex_init()` or `PTHREAD_MUTEX_INITIALIZER` - so the lock may not work (`pthread_mutex_lock` may simply do nothing)

 ## Correct implementation of a ring buffer
 The pseudo-code (`pthread_mutex` shortened to `p_m` etc) is shown below.